A Brief History of the Meetinghouse of Buckingham Monthly Meeting

 According to the National Park Service,

-This statement could not be truer of the house of worship in which you now sit.
-The members of what would become the Buckingham Monthly Meeting of the Religious Society of Friends had for years traveled many miles to attend Falls Meeting in lower Bucks County .
+This statement could not be truer of the Buckingham Meetinghouse.
+The members of what would become the Buckingham Monthly Meeting of the Religious Society of Friends had for years traveled many miles to attend Falls Meeting in lower Bucks County.
 These Friends, some of whom still have descendants in our Meeting today, had begun meeting for worship under the care of Falls in each others’ homes by 1702.
-In 1705 James Streator donated to Falls Meeting ten acres of land in Buckingham, and “in a clear grassy spot, on the west side of a path that went winding up the hill,” member Stephen Wilson built their first meetinghouse—a log cabin.
-By 1720 their membership had grown to the point that, in the minutes of Bucks Quarterly Meeting of Ninth Month, 1720, it was recorded:
+In 1705 James Streator donated to Falls Meeting ten acres of land in Buckingham, and, “in a clear grassy spot, on the west side of a path that went winding up the hill,” member Stephen Wilson built their first meetinghouse—a log cabin.
+By 1720 their membership had grown to the point that it was recorded in the minutes of Bucks Quarterly Meeting of Ninth Month, 1720: